ohmyshake/programming-tutorial/book/programming_environment/Julia.md

 - type `;` will into the shell mode.

-- type `?` will into help mode
+- type `?` will into help mode.

-- type `delete` will return the last mode
+- type `delete` will return the last mode.